-The statements about the Chern classes of $\mathbb{P}(\mathcal{E})$ and the correspondence $\Gamma_{\pi}$ are clear, as in the argument of Proposition 3.3 in \cite{SV16b}. \end{proof} \begin{remark} Without the assumption (ii), the conclusion would probably fail and the intersection behavior of the Chern classes of $\mathcal{E}$ would affect dramatically the motivic multiple multiplicativity defect of $\mathbb{P}(\mathcal{E})$; even if $X$ admits motivic 0-multiplicativity, there may exist many vector bundles on $X$ such that the associated projective bundles admit non-vanishing motivic multiplicativity defect. \end{remark}
+The assertions concerning the Chern classes of $\mathbb{P}(\mathcal{E})$ and the graph correspondence $\Gamma_\pi$ follow from the same argument as in the proof of Proposition 3.3 of \cite{SV16b}. \end{proof} \begin{remark} Without assumption (ii), the conclusion is unlikely to hold in general.
+Indeed, the behavior of intersection with the Chern classes of $\mathcal{E}$ may have a substantial effect on the motivic multiple multiplicativity defect of $\mathbb{P}(\mathcal{E})$.
+Even when $X$ admits motivic $0$-multiplicativity, there may exist many vector bundles on $X$ whose associated projective bundles have nonvanishing motivic multiplicativity defect. \end{remark}

-For smooth blow-ups, the behavior of motivic multiple twist-multiplicativity can be demonstrated as follows, generalizing Proposition 3.4 in \cite{SV16b} by taking $\tau=0$. \begin{proposition} Let $m\geq 2$ be a fixed integer.
-Let $Y$ be a smooth connected subvariety of $X$ with codimension $e+1\geq 2$.
-Let $\rho: \widetilde{X}\rightarrow X$ be the blow-up of $X$ along $Y$.
-Consider the following Cartesian square
+We now study the behavior of motivic multiple twist-multiplicativity under smooth blow-ups.
+The following proposition extends Proposition 3.4 of \cite{SV16b}, which corresponds to the case $\tau=0$. \begin{proposition} Fix an integer $m\geq 2$.
+Let $Y$ be a smooth connected subvariety of $X$ of codimension $e+1\geq 2$, and let $\rho: \widetilde{X}\rightarrow X$ be the blow-up of $X$ along $Y$.
+Consider the following Cartesian square: